ryancanhelpyou/web-launcher/README.md

 If you need to, you can write plain CSS files and place them in the `/app/styles` folder.
 These CSS files will be copied and placed alongside the `main.css` file.

-## gulp
+## Gulp
 Web Launcher uses Gulp as task runner.
 To get started, all you need to do is run `gulp` which will start the default task.
 This task will
 * Start a local server and open your website in the browser
 * Refresh the browser when files change
 * Compiles Jade and Sass files, when they are changed
 * Add the needed vendor prefixes to CSS rules (change the `AUTOPREFIXER_BROWSERS` variable in the `gulpfile.js` according to your desired browser support).
 * Minify and concatinate JS-files
-* Copies everything in the root level of the `app` folder to the `/dist` folder
+* Copy everything in the root level of the `/app` folder to the `/dist` folder

 You can see all Gulp tasks in the `gulpfile.js` in the root of the project.
 Learn more about Gulp and find Gulp plugins [here](http://gulpjs.com/).

-## File structure
+## Basic project structure
 In Web launcher, all the files that will be edited is in the `/app` folder.
 This includes Sass files, Jade files, JS files, images, fonts and HTML files (if you include any).

-The Gulp tasks will process all the Sass/Jade/JS/etc. and output the production files to the `dist` folder.
-All other files at the root level of `app` will just be copied to the root level of `dist`.
+The Gulp tasks will process all the Sass/Jade/JS/etc. and output the production files to the `/dist` folder.
+All other files at the root level of `/app` will just be copied to the root level of `/dist`.

 ## Styleguide

 Web Launcher includes af styleguide page: `styleguide.html`.
-The styling of the elements comes directly from the Sass files in your projects, so changes in the Sass files will be reflected immetiately in the styleguide.
+The styling of the elements comes directly from the Sass files in your projects, so changes in the Sass files will be reflected immetiately in this styleguide.
 Add new elements to the styleguide by following the pattern in the existing HTML.
 For instance:

 ```HTML
 <!-- Buttons Start -->